Tanay610/form_wizard/form_wizard/README.md

 👉 form_wizard API Docs on pub.dev

 ---
 ## 🤝 Contributing

-We welcome contributions!

-1. Fork this repo
+We welcome contributions from the community to make **FormWizard** even better, smarter, and more flexible!

+Whether it's fixing bugs, adding new features, improving documentation, or just sharing ideas — every contribution counts.

+### 🚀 How to Contribute

+1. **Fork** the repository.
-2. Create your feature branch (`git checkout -b feature/awesome-feature`)
+2. Create a new branch: `git checkout -b your-feature-name`
-3. Commit your changes (`git commit -m 'Add awesome feature'`)
+3. Make your changes and commit them with clear messages.
-4. Push to the branch (`git push origin feature/awesome-feature`)
+4. **Push** to your fork: `git push origin your-feature-name`
-5. Open a Pull Request
+5. Open a **Pull Request** on the `main` branch.

+### 🧠 Contribution Ideas

+- Add more custom field types (e.g., phone number, image picker, multi-select).
+- Improve accessibility (a11y) support.
+- Create more built-in decorators or validators.
+- Help write or translate documentation.
+- Suggest enhancements or refactor logic.

+### 📝 Guidelines

+- Follow Flutter/Dart formatting: `dart format .`
+- Keep your PR focused and well-scoped.
+- Update tests and examples if needed.
+- Be kind and respectful in code reviews.

+---

+Thanks for helping make `FormWizard` the smartest form solution for Flutter! ❤️

 ---